mixotricha/makertron_client/README.md

 <h2>How Do I Build It?</h2>

 All of the core components are currently in docker images.
+We did because it greatly eases the distribution of the project as a whole and has made our deployment process a breeze.
+The following instructions assume you know what docker is.
+How to configure it and so on.

 This should give you a running server and client :